-Kick off with a spot of pre-dinner entertainment.
 XU Teahouse & Restaurant is reminiscent of the original social clubs and luxury dining rooms of 1930s Taipei.
-Home to a permanent mahjong (a Chinese tile-based game) club, each of the two games rooms are available to hire for two-hour slots.
+The kitchen serves a creative take on classic Chinese and Taiwanese dishes, with a focus on carefully sourced Taiwanese ingredients.
+Home to a permanent mahjong (a Chinese tile-based game) club, the two games rooms are both available to hire for two-hour slots.
 A short guide and cheat sheet are provided for those unfamiliar with the rules.
 Make sure to pair the experience with a cocktail or two – we like the ‘Aki Royale’: champagne, gin, blackberry and night-scented jasmine tea.

 30 Rupert Street, Chinatown, W1D 6DL

 Inspired by 1960s Hong Kong, Soho's Bun House recalls the era’s teahouse street stalls.
-Opening in in April 2019, Bun House’s second site – this time in Chinatown – will also pay homage to dai pai dong food stalls, with a small hatch inside the restaurant serving up traditional street food style snacks such as curried fish balls and cheung fun (traditional rice noodle rolls topped wok-fried vegetables).
-Steamed bao buns will be the stars of the menu, with pig, lamb, chicken, fish and veggie options, as well as an interesting collection of pickles – think daikon, jicama, blue garlic and seasonal choy.
-Drinks will celebrate Hong Kong’s burgeoning craft beer scene, working closely with breweries such as Moonzen and Young Master, plus there will be a range of tea-based cocktails and cold brewed tea.
+Opening in in April 2019, Bun House’s second site pays homage to dai pai dong food stalls, with a small hatch inside the restaurant serving up traditional street food style snacks such as curried fish balls and cheung fun (traditional rice noodle rolls topped wok-fried vegetables).
+Steamed bao buns are the stars of the menu, with pig, lamb, chicken, fish and veggie options, as well as an interesting collection of pickles – think daikon, jicama, blue garlic and seasonal choy.
+Drinks celebrate Hong Kong’s burgeoning craft beer scene, working closely with breweries such as Moonzen and Young Master, plus there’s a range of tea-based cocktails and cold brewed tea.